-The BlueBet Sportsbook has a casino agreement in place and may be coming to Iowa at the start of 2022, the Australia-based company told PlayIA on Thursday.
+The BlueBet Sportsbook has a casino agreement in place and could come to Iowa at the start of 2022, the Australia-based company told PlayIA on Thursday.

 BlueBet will enter the state as a wholly-owned subsidiary called BlueBet Iowa LLC.
 It has a sportsbook agreement with the Dubuque Racing Association, which operates Q Casino.